gloveboxes/Ubuntu-for-Azure-Developers/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is a must have IDE, open source, extensible, great language, debugging and tooling support.

 installation is easy, in fact it's a [Snap](https://en.wikipedia.org/wiki/Snappy_(package_manager)).
-From Ubuntu Store, search for Visul Studio Code and install.
+From Ubuntu Store, search for Visual Studio Code and install.

 ### Visual Studio Extensions